k-nuth/docs/content/developer_guide/dotnet/tutorials/how_to_generate_addresses.md

 ## Generate Seed

-First yo need a seed to generate the private key.
+First you need a seed to generate the private key.
 The seed must be a random string with a high degree of entropy.
-For this we use the following method.
+For this, we use the following method.

 ```c#